Need to get a court date to clear a traffic court or misdemeanor bench or arrest warrant? Here is how to get it done.

 In Kern County Traffic Court, Lamont Courthouse, a licensed attorney can get a court date set in a traffic court case by faxed letter.
-In Los Angeles County, some traffic division warrant court dates can be set from the courts web site (They do soome things right in LA).
+In Los Angeles County Superior Court, some traffic division warrant court dates can be set from the courts web site (They do some things right in LA).

 Such a procedure makes the courthouse easier to work in, and limits wasted time driving and standing in line.
 So it pays to know your courthouse’s procedure in advance if possible.

 Misdemeanor Warrant Cases May Require a Same Day Appearance, Arranged By the Criminal Division Clerk.

 Misdemeanor criminal cases with warrants are harder to get back on track than infraction cases in the traffic division.
 Warrant or failure to appear cases with charges like DUI (Vehicle Code section 23152) or Driving on a Suspended License (Vehicle Code section 14601.1) often require a walk in, or “add on”, court appearance to get a warrant recalled and case back on track.
 Advance setting of dates may not be available.